-When it comes to IVF with egg donation we already know that we can save up to 70% on costs when undergoing treatment abroad.
+When it comes to IVF with egg donation we already know that we can save up to 70% on ivf costs when undergoing treatment abroad.
 However, in the last few years demand for this kind of treatment has risen mainly due to the increase in success rates abroad.

 There are several reasons why there has been a significant increase in success rates abroad:

 This has nothing to do with how the procedure is done or the reduced red tape.
 It is simply the fact that in some countries like the Czech Republic donors are anonymous, while in the UK donors are not anonymous and therefore many women are scared to donate eggs for fear of repercussions.
-This means that clinics in the Czech Republic can find donors more easily.
+This means that fertility clinics in the Czech Republic can find donors more easily.

 Number of transferred embryos

 More embryos are transferred in the Czech Republic than in the UK.
-This comes as a shock to many people as treatment is cheaper in the Czech Republic and many patients expect the same number of embryos to be transferred as in the UK.
+This comes as a shock to many people as fertility treatment in the Czech Republic is cheaper and many patients expect the same number of embryos to be transferred as in the UK.
 The greater the number of embryos transferred, the higher the chance of the patient getting pregnant.
 In the UK there are fewer donors and therefore not enough eggs, so IVF clinics are forced to use fewer eggs and only one embryo.

-Patient gets the right donor
+Patient gets the right egg donor

 The donor is younger which brings many benefits as their eggs are more likely to be successful.
-Also, the clinic can use so-called “proven donors“.
+Also, the ivf clinic can use so-called “proven donors“.
 These are donors who have previously donated eggs to a patient which resulted in a successful pregnancy.
 The average age of an egg donor in Prague is 25.

 No waiting list